mike632t/x11-calc/README.md

 ### Latest News

+17/11 - Compiles without modification on VAX/VMS!
-Added the ability for the user to exit by holding down the off switch.
+15/11 - Added the ability for the user to exit by holding down the off switch.

 ### Status